Entropy-MCMC: Sampling from Flat Basins with Ease: Experiments

 \subsection{Uncertainty and OOD Detection}

 To illustrate how predictive uncertainty estimation benefits from flat basins, we evaluate EMCMC on out-of-distribution (OOD) detection.
 We train each model on CIFAR and quantify uncertainty using the entropy of predictive distributions~\citep{malinin2018predictive}.
 Then we use the uncertainty to detect SVHN samples in a joint testing set combined by CIFAR and SVHN~\citep{netzer2011reading}.
-We evaluate each algorithm with Area under ROC Curve (AUC)~\citep{mcclish1989analyzing} and Expected Calibration Error (ECE)~\citep{naeini2015obtaining}.
+We evaluate each algorithm with Area under ROC Curve (AUROC)~\citep{mcclish1989analyzing} and Area under Precision-Recall curve (AUPR)~\citep{olson2008advanced}.
 All other settings remain the same as the classification experiments.
-Table~\ref{tab:ood} shows the evaluation results, where EMCMC outperforms all baselines, especially on the ECE metric.
+Table~\ref{tab:ood} shows the evaluation results, where EMCMC outperforms nearly all baselines, especially when trained on CIFAR100.
 This indicates that predictive uncertainty estimation is more accurate if the samples are from flat basins of the posterior.
+The confidence calibration experiments are shown in Appendix~\ref{appendix:cali}.